Funny Little Fears

 Funny Little Fears (stylized as FUNNY little FEARS) is the debut studio album by the Italian singer and songwriter Damiano David.
 It was released through Sony Music Italy and Arista Records on 16 May 2025, as his first work besides his career as the lead vocalist of the rock band Måneskin.
 Featuring a pop and pop rock sound, Funny Little Fears centers its lyrical themes on self-insecurities.
 The singers Suki Waterhouse and D4vd appear as featured artists, each on one track.

 The album was supported by five singles; "Silverlines", "Born with a Broken Heart", "Next Summer", "Zombie Lady", and "The First Time" reached the top ten in Belgium and received certifications internationally.
 Upon its release, Funny Little Fears received mixed reviews from music critics regarding its production and David's departure from rock music.
 Commercially, the album peaked at number one in Belgium while reaching the main record charts in other 20 countries, and was certified gold in France, Italy and Poland.

 A deluxe edition of the album, titled Funny Little Fears (Dreams), was released on 11 September 2025.
-It includes five new tracks, featuring the single "Talk to Me" with Tyla and Nile Rodgers, as well as a collaboration with Albert Hammond Jr. To promote the album, David embarked on his first solo concert tour, which began on 11 September 2025 and will conclude on 16 December 2025.
+It includes five new tracks, featuring the single "Talk to Me" with Tyla and Nile Rodgers, as well as a collaboration with Albert Hammond Jr. To promote the album, David embarked on his first solo concert tour, which began on 11 September 2025 and concluded on 16 December 2025.